vanviegen/webcentral/README.md

 Applications will be automatically shut down when...
 1. The service has been inactive for 5 minutes.
 This period can be overridden or disabled using the `timeout` property in the `[reload]` section of the `webcentral.ini`.
 It indicates the time in seconds.
 Zero disables inactivity shutdown.
 2. When any of the files in the application directory change.
 By default, the following file patterns are excluded from this:
-   - `data` (A file or directory with this name in the root of the project directory.)
+   - `_webcentral_data` (A file or directory with this name in the root of the project directory.)
+   - `data`
    - `log`
    - `logs`
+   - `home`
    - `node_modules`
    - `**/*.log` (A file or directory with a name ending in *.log* in the root directory or any subdirectory.)
    - `**/.*` (Hidden files.)
    This behaviour can be overriden using the `include` and `exclude` properties in the `[reload]` section of `webcentral.ini`.
 Both can be string arrays containing patterns like the above.
 Exclusion always overrules inclusion.
 When `include` is not set, everything will be included by default.
 Even when `include` is manually set, `webcentral.ini` will always be added to it automatically, to make sure errors can be corrected.
-Similarly, `exclude` will always have `log` appended to it, because it makes little sense to reload for each log message written by Webcentral.
+Similarly, `exclude` will always have `_webcentral_data` appended to it, because it makes little sense to reload for log messages written by Webcentral or data modified by the app.
    ```ini
    command = ./start.sh --production
    [reload]